Do you feel like your room is closing in on you because it’s so small? Trust me, I feel your pain!

 Small Space Decorating Tip #3: Raise Your Curtains and Not Your Glass

 Is it that obvious that I LOVE P!nk?
-Ha!
+She’s so dope.

-Make your room seem taller by hanging your curtains about an inch from your ceiling.
+Make your room seem taller by hanging your curtains about 1 – 3 inches from your ceiling.

 I bet you’ll notice the huge difference this will make in your room.
-Oh and while you are at it, make sure that your curtains are long enough that they’ll reach the floor.
+Oh and while you are at it, make sure that your curtains are long enough so they can reach the floor.
 If they don’t, just get some fabric and sew or use iron on tape to add some length to your curtains.
+You’re welcome!

 Small Space Decorating Tip #4: Get The Right Sized Furniture

-Select furniture that fits well in your small space – better known as scale.
-This is super important especially when you are tight on space.
+Select furniture that fits well in your small space – it’s what we in the decorating/design work call scale.
+I can’t stress how important it is to buy furniture that is the right size for your room especially when you are tight on space.

-I’m going to share a cool decorator’s tip only because I’m cool like that and I like to share.
+I’m going to share a cool decorating tip with you because I’m cool like that and I like to share.

 When you are out shopping, make sure that you take along some measuring tape.
-While we are on the subject, go ahead and grab it from your toolbox and drop it in your purse now.
+While we are on the subject, go ahead and grab it from your toolbox and drop it in your purse now (or pick one up at the 99 cents store).
 This way you’ll have it handy.
-Who cares if people look at you sideways when you bust out your measuring tape at Homegoods?
+Who cares if people look at you sideways when you bust out your measuring tape at Homegoods.
+This way you’ll know for sure that the piece will fit in your room.

 I do it all the time!
 It’s such a time saver and really minimized the many, many f bombs that I would drop whenever I would bring home a piece that was way too big for my room.